-Chris Marentini worked for his Master's thesis on the temperature dependent characterisation of novel SiPMs and their future application in large scale dual phase TPCs.
+Chris Marentini was a master student working on temperature-dependent characterisations of SiPM arrays and on their future application in large-scale, dual phase TPCs.

 Benedikt Roidl has studied Aerospace engineering in Aachen and Munich and has graduated in spring 2006.
-In Aachen, he was involved in the XENON experiment.
+In our group at RWTH Aachen, he was involved in the XENON100 experiment.
 Currently he is at the Concordial University in Montreal.

 Dr. Roberto Santorelli was a postdoc working on the XENON100 and GERDA experiments.
 He is currently a permanent researcher at Ciemat in Madrid, working on ArDM and DUNE.

 Laura van der Schaaf was a bachelor student working on a small Ge detector in the framework of GERDA.
 She is currently a PhD student with the LIGO and VIRGO projects at the University of Amsterdam.